 Basis of Accounting

-The Company’s unaudited condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States (“GAAP”).
+The Company’s unaudited consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States (“GAAP”).
 The Company has a September 30 year-end.

 Basis of Consolidation

 The consolidated financial statements include the accounts of XSport Global, Inc. and its wholly-owned subsidiaries HeadTrainer, Inc. and Shift Now, Inc. All significant intercompany transactions have been eliminated in consolidation.

 The Company has two business segments.
 XSport Global is focused on the development and sale software applications through subscriptions to end users.
 Shift Now provides marketing services to businesses.